hmyenilmez24/Call-Blocker/README.md

 # CallBlocker
-Call Block application works on iOS phones and tablets
+A simple Call Block application works on iOS phones and tablets Application is written in Swift language.